-Do not use steps unless they are fully extended.
+Do not use steps unless it is fully extended.

-Do Not Stand on electric entrance step when coach engine is being started.
-The step will automatically retract, which could cause personal injury.

-Always remember to retract the entrance steps before traveling or moving the vehicle.
+Do Not Stand on step when vehicles ignition switch is turned to either the "On" or "Start" position.
+The step will automatically retract, which may cause personal injury.
+Always remember to retract the step before moving the vehicle.